renspringlea/ryba.ren/index.markdown

 ## Recent books I've read
 *Full list [here](books.html)*
+* A Concise History of the Middle East (Arthur Goldschmidt Jr. and Ibrahim Al-Marashi; 13th ed)
 * Written on the Body: The Tattoo in European and American History (ed.
 Jane Caplan)
 * Ancient Ink: The Archaeology of Tattooing (ed.
 Lars Krutak and Aaron Deter-Wolf)
 * Stigma: Marking Skin in the Early Modern World (Katherine Dauge-Roth and Craig Koslofsky)